Is Provident Trust Group A Scam

 Will they deliver your orders to your home?

-Can you store your investments with them?
+Can you store your precious metals or alternative investments with them?

 Again, the storage fees are not included on the list above.
 You need to pay for it separately.